oracle-livelabs/database/datapump-xtts-migration/05-initial-backup-restore/initial-backup-restore.md

     -- Be sure to hit RETURN
     ```

-    * In this lab there is only one small tablespace in the database.
+    * In this lab, there is only one small tablespace in the database.
 Hence, there is only one backup set.

     <details>
     <summary>*click to see the output*</summary>